|

 to no one as was common in his Shaw Brothers films.
 He really gets

-a chance to show how good his Kung Fu this time around and rises
+a chance to show how good his kung-fu is and rises

 to the occasion as a charming leading man.